A Simple 2-Week Recovery Plan Following XC

 For this second week consider assigning three runs where they do the following:

-- Leg Swings and part 1 of Jeff Boelé's warm-up
+- Leg Swings and part 1 of Jeff Boelé's warm-up (click here to get the warm-up).

 All told, this is under an hour of work.